Professional website for tattoo studios

 The overall portfolio gallery is filterable by style (realistic, blackwork, Japanese, fineline, dotwork, traditional, neo-traditional, watercolour, etc.) and body region.
 We structure this with small thumbnails and large detail view, mobile-optimised.
 Anonymisation of client faces is technically solved via CSS cropping or deliberately chosen detail shots.

 The EU REACH regulation (effective 04 January 2022) restricts certain pigments in tattoo inks - in particular Pigment Blue 15:3 and Pigment Green 7 were initially banned and then regulated with restrictions.
-A note on the website that you use REACH-compliant inks (without necessarily naming brands) is both a quality signal and legal protection.
+A note on the website that you use REACH-aligned inks (without necessarily naming brands) is both a quality signal and legal protection.
 We build this reference as a dedicated section.

 The Infection Protection Act (§§ 36, 37 IfSG) requires a hygiene concept, notification to the competent public health office and regular inspections.
 Single-use materials, CE-certified devices, disinfection protocols are part of daily operations.
 On the website we show a hygiene information block that communicates this diligence in customer language - without jargon but well-grounded.

 GDPR for tattoo photos: Tattooed skin may be interpreted as a biometric feature, publication requires explicit consent.
-We build your consent template ("I consent to photos of my tattoo being published anonymised on website and Instagram") as part of the anamnesis form and document the process GDPR-compliant.
+We build your consent template ("I consent to photos of my tattoo being published anonymised on website and Instagram") as part of the anamnesis form and document the process privacy-conscious.

 Local visibility and community

 The Google Business Profile and NAP consistency (Name, Address, Phone identical on website, Instagram bio and Google profile) are decisive for local rankings.
-Review management: a clean process for collecting reviews after the tattoo has healed (4-6 weeks after appointment), GDPR-compliant integration of authentic reviews on the website.
+Review management: a clean process for collecting reviews after the tattoo has healed (4-6 weeks after appointment), privacy-conscious integration of authentic reviews on the website.

 Guest artist events (guest spots) are a strong traffic driver.
 We build an event module showing upcoming guest artists, their portfolio and appointment availability.
 This makes your website the scheduling hub of the tattoo community and drives recurring visits.